leizhe/ng14x/README.md

 this is a showcase of angular1.4.x & gulp & webpack

 #How to run?
-1.npm install -g gulp webpack
+1.npm install -g gulp webpack bower

 2.npm install